 - ✓ Completed application form

 - ✓ Applicant CV

 - ✓ Mentor CV

-- ✓ Declarations of Support (Mentor, Host Institution, Employer)
+- ✓ Letters of Support (Mentor, Host Institution, Employer)

 - ✓ Supporting documentation (if applicable)

 - ✓ Gantt Chart

+- ✓ Ensure that all CVs and Letters of Support contain no identifiable information or gender-specific terminology.

 6. Application Assessment

 The Irish Cancer Society bases its funding decisions on the recommendations of an external review panel.
 However, the Society withholds the right to reject any funding application at its own discretion.